Rating overall

 Great powder spots without hiking

-Good park and some cool natural
+No park and limited natural

-Some good apres ski bars
+Limited but some cracking apres ski bars

 Obertauern / (c) Reen West